vtex/toolbelt/docs/architecture.md

 experience and debug errors that happened with our users.

-All this telemetry data is collected on the client and sent to the [`vtex.toolbelt-telemetry`](https://github.com/vtex/toolbelt-telemetry) app, which logs it to splunk - making it available to query.
+All this telemetry data is collected on the client and sent to the [vtex.toolbelt-telemetry](https://github.com/vtex/toolbelt-telemetry) app, which logs it to splunk - making it available to query.
 In order to be able to interact with `vtex.toolbelt-telemetry` (send telemetry) the user has to be logged - if the user is not logged, telemetry will be stored until the moment the user is logged, and then the data is sent.

 <details>
-  <summary> How toolbelt collects and reports metrics? </summary>
+  <summary><i><b> How toolbelt collects and reports metrics? </i></b></summary>

 Currently toolbelt collect and reports metrics using the modules `TelemetryCollector` and `TelemetryReporter`.
 The `TelemetryCollector` is a singleton created on every command execution and